ska-telescope/ska-integration-test-harness/docs/src/ith_as_a_platform.rst

 the :py:class:`~ska_integration_test_harness.extensions.lrc.TangoLRCAction`
 is a pre-built action that sends a Tango Long Running Command to a device, waits for its completion, and synchronises with certain device state changes.
+Another more sophisticated example is the :py:class:`~ska_integration_test_harness.extensions.subarray.ObsStateSetter` action, that move a Subarray-based SUT to a desired target :py:class:`~ska_control_model.ObsState` starting from any initial state.

 From your test code (whether in your customisation of the Test Harness or within your tests), you can utilise these ready-to-use actions, or you can